-- (1) The purpose of the Master's thesis is for candidates to prove that they are able to work independently, within a given period of time and using academic methods, to address a problem from the field of European Art History and to present their results in an appropriate manner. - (2) In accordance with § 6, paragraph 1, sentence 1, the Master's thesis may be assigned and supervised by any authorised examiner in the European Art History department.
-Upon prior consent of the examinations board, the Master's thesis may be completed at an institution outside Heidelberg university, provided it is supervised by an examiner entitled as set forth in sentence 1. - (3) In accordance with § 15, paragraph 1, numbers 1 and 2, the candidate must begin work on the Master's thesis no later than twelve weeks after the successful completion of the last examination completed during the course of study, or must have by that time submitted an application to the chairperson of the examinations board for the assignment of a topic.
+- (1) The purpose of the Master's thesis is for candidates to prove that they are able to work independently, within a given period of time and using academic methods, to address a problem from the field of Near Eastern Archaeology. - (2) In accordance with § 6, paragraph 1, sentence 1, the Master's thesis may be assigned and supervised by any authorised examiner in the Near Eastern Archaeology department.
+The assignment and supervision of a qualified examiner from another department at Heidelberg University requires the prior consent of the examinations board.
+Upon prior consent of the examinations board, the Master's thesis may be completed at an institution outside Heidelberg university; provided it is supervised by an examiner entitled as set forth in sentence 1. - (3) In accordance with § 15, paragraph 1, number 1, the candidate must begin work on the Master's thesis no later than two weeks after the completion of the last examination completed during the course of study, or must have by that time submitted an application to the chairperson of the examinations board for the assignment of a topic.
 If this deadline is not met, the Master's thesis will be graded as "failed" (5.0), unless the candidate is not at fault for the deadline being exceeded. - (4) The topic of the Master's thesis will be determined by the thesis supervisor.
 If an application for assignment of a topic is submitted, the chairperson of the examinations board will ensure that the candidate receives a topic for the Master's thesis in timely fashion.
 The candidate is permitted to propose topics; however, this does not constitute entitlement to a particular topic.
 The thesis topic will be assigned by the chairperson of the examinations board; the date of assignment must be recorded. - (5) The deadline for submission of the thesis is five months following assignment of the topic.
-In exceptional cases, the examinations board, in consultation with the supervisor, may extend this deadline by up to two months; for part-time students, by up to four months.
-If the deadline is not met, the Master's thesis will be graded as "failed" (5.0) unless the candidate is not at fault for exceeding the deadline. - (6) The topic, task and scope of the Master's thesis must be limited in such a way that the candidate should be able to complete the thesis within the given time frame.
-The topic may only be rejected once, and only within the first month after the date of assignment.
+In exceptional cases, the examinations board, in consultation with the supervisor, may extend this deadline by up to two months.
+If the deadline is not met, the Master's thesis will be graded as "failed" (5.0), unless the candidate is not at fault for the deadline being exceeded.

-A 05-22-3 15/05/15 03 - 12 Coding reference Last amended Edition - Page
+A 05-06-3 03.02.16 03 - 11 Coding reference Last amended Edition - Page